Smolensk air disaster: Warning signs

 For the next several seconds, the crew continued to call out "100 meters" as read from the radar altimeter.
-The aircraft was flying into a valley at this time and actually descended by 60–70 m.
+The aircraft was flying into a valley at this time and descended by 60–70 m.
 The crew began calling out radar altitude every 10 m.
 At 60 m radar altitude (where the crew had set their radar altitude bugs), the First Officer called out "Go around" (this is the "confirmation" go around call referred to in the Polish comment above).
 Due to the terrain in the area, the aircraft was actually only 15 m above runway level at the time.
 Simultaneously to this callout, the FDR recorded a brief pull on the control column, likely done by the first officer, as he instinctively started the go-around sequence of actions.
 According to the investigation, this attempt at a go-around was completely overridden by the auto-pilot, which was still active, and, in any event, it was not completed (protocol requires that the correct sequence of operations during a go-around attempt involves increasing thrust to takeoff mode and disengaging the autopilot, neither action was done at the time).
 Flight simulator testing by the investigation concluded that had the first officer completed a go-around at this point, the crash would likely have been avoided despite the violation of minimums and the excessive rate of descent.
 The investigation found that this was the last moment at which a go-around could have been successful.